SSODelta/DELTA/README.md

     BufferedImage bufferedImage2 = img.getBufferedImage();

-But why would we ever do this?
-You see, the advantage of using a DELTA Image becomes clear when we want to manipulate our images some way...
+The advantage of using a DELTA Image becomes clear when we want to manipulate our images.
+To perform an operation on every pixel in a BufferedImage a user would need to iterate through every (x,y) coordinate and and update the pixel (unless you use a BufferedImageOp, but we do not discuss those here).
+The problem gets worse if we want to apply different operations to different images - we would need to rewrite the loops to implement new functionality.

 ### Blending images